-Just over an hour from Austin, San Antonio has emerged as a Texas hot spot and a great day tripping destination.
-While it’s always been one of the largest cities in the state, over the past five years it’s come into its own as a great destination for food, fun, drinks and cultural adventures.
+Just over an hour from Austin, San Antonio has emerged as a Texas hot spot and a great day-tripping destination.
+While it’s always been one of the largest cities in the state, over the past several years it’s come into its own as a great destination for food, fun, drinks and cultural adventures.
 You should still wander around the Riverwalk but there are lots of other fantastic neighborhoods and developments that are worth exploring too.

 San Antonio’s food scene has traditionally skewed Mexican.
 Given its proximity to south Texas, you’re on solid footing getting a taco just about anywhere.
 Of late, however, the restaurant scene has evolved into something special, with creative and award-winning chefs bursting onto the scene.

 Like the folks from Meadow Eatery + Bar which blends southern classics with Texas seasonal ingredients, part of the redesigned Alley on Bitters development.
 The Pearl development is home to the meat-forward Cured, Southerleigh’s Fine Food, and a year-round farmer’s market.
 San Antonio also has a food hall, The Bottling Department, featuring five different restaurants including a place for pizzas, salads, Mexican food, Caribbean street food and more.

 Griddled burgers on a buttery bun are on the menu at hole-in-the-wall Papa’s Burgers and the Philly at Gino’s Deli and Ice House has landed them a number of awards.
 Outlaw Kitchens gets rave reviews despite (or maybe because of) their very short prix fixe menu.
 It changes every day and they source as locally as possible for each dish.